The Six Most Popular Cross-Platform App Development Frameworks

 Each framework has its own capabilities and limitations.
 Knowing what features and tools a framework provides is crucial to identifying the best solution for you.
 Does it have code analyzers and unit testing frameworks?
 How quickly and easily will you be able to build, debug, and test your app?

-Security and privacy are especially important when building a critical mobile app for business, for example, banking and e-commerce apps that include a payment system.
-According to OWASP Mobile Top 10, among the most critical security risks for mobile applications are insecure data storage, authentication, and authorization.
+Security and privacy are especially important when building a critical mobile app for business, such as banking and e-commerce apps that include a payment system.
+According to OWASP Mobile Top 10, some of the most critical security risks for mobile applications include insecure data storage and authentication/authorization.